 This is by far the most popular form of anime and probably what you’ve seen the most. 少年 (shounen) is targeted toward young boys and male teens.
 Typically, they’re action-packed and intense, and the main character is a male.

 For that reason, expect to hear (usually) a more boyish or brattish form of Japanese in these anime with a cool and charismatic flare.
 Of course, that doesn’t go for every anime character, however!

 Some popular 少年 (shounen) examples are Dragon Ball, Naruto, and One Piece.

 しょうじょ (shoujo | 少女)

-Quite the opposite of 少年 (shounen), 少女 (shoujo) anime is targeted toward young girls.
+Quite the opposite of 少年 (shounen), 少女 (shoujo) anime is targeted toward young girls who love to watch romantic comedy anime.
 These anime are also very popular and are based on romance and relationships instead of high-paced action (for the most part).
 In this genre, the protagonists are female characters.

 Expect to hear a gentler, innocent, and more feminine cadence of Japanese in these kinds of shows.
 Some popular examples include Sailor Moon and Vampire Knight.